pipspritam/QUIZ_Master/README.md

 7. Once you have completed the quiz, you will receive a score and have the option to restart or exit the app.
 ## Customization

 - You can customize the questions by modifying the SQLite database.
-Use any SQLite client or command-line tool to access the database file (`questions.db`) and update/add questions as needed.
+Use any SQLite client or command-line tool to access the database file (`database.db`) and update/add questions as needed.
-- Adjust the shuffling mechanism and sorting algorithm in the code (`quizmaster.py`) based on your specific requirements.
+- Adjust the shuffling mechanism and sorting algorithm in the code (`QuizMasterGUI.py`) based on your specific requirements.

 ## License